v01c4n0/V0lcanos-Fishmode/README.md

 -- Expensive ore creation recipes using only fish

--- Tripled assembly machine energy usage to balance pollution compared to vanilla TODO: add a setting that makes this a slider
+-- Tripled assembling machine energy usage to balance pollution compared to vanilla.
+Can be adjusted in settings.